winterant/go-wlog/readme.md

-# go-wslog
+# wlog

----

-`go-wlog` is a logging library based on `slog` that adds a Handler capable of printing logs in a format that is easy to browse.
+`wlog` is a golang logging library based on `slog` that adds a Handler capable of printing logs in a format that is easy to browse.

 # 🔨 Installation